-Juliette Eulderink, a Young Water Expert working on capacity building in South East Asia, based in Vietnam, reflects on this new form of partnership.
+Juliette Eulderink, a Young Expert (YEP Water) working on capacity building in South East Asia, based in Vietnam, reflects on this new form of partnership.
 Read more here.

 2019 - A group of five dutch students from the TU Delft visited Hanoi to work on an interesting topic.
 Is it feasible to flush the polluted To Lich River with water from the Red River?
 Besides focusing on the water quality and hydraulic impact of the project proposal, they also added an educational touch to it.
 Together with students from HUNRE they developed some educational tools that can be used within the HUNRE curriculum and as awareness raising activities in Hanoi with citizens and schools.
 In the video below, they will explain all about it!

 Climate Proof Vietnam - water quality study of To Lich River by TU Delft and HUNRE